Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 Do panic attacks always mean I need residential treatment?

-No. It depends on safety, severity, frequency, substance use, and how much anxiety is affecting your daily life.
+No. It depends on safety, severity, frequency, substance use, sleep, support at home, and how much anxiety is affecting your daily life.

 What if I use alcohol or drugs to cope with anxiety?